michaelfm1211/finch.js/README.md

 # finch.js
-An unoffical library for the Birdbrain Technologies Finch Robot 1.0 using the WebHID API and ES6 modules.
+An unofficial library for the Birdbrain Technologies Finch Robot 1.0 using the WebHID API and ES6 modules.

 This library is based off of the official Python library for the same robot and